Last updated:

 Operator Credentials

-• Board-certified interventional cardiologist with high PCI volume?
+• appropriately credentialed interventional cardiologist with high PCI volume?

 • Experience with complex interventions (CTO, bifurcation, left main)?